 Tracy is responsible for delivering the education elements of four projects: the Watercress and Winterbournes Landscape Partnership Scheme, ‘Our River, Our Water’ with the Rivers Trust South East and Southern Water, the Crystal Clear Ebble and the Wider Wylye.

-The role includes working closely with the wider Education and Engagement team and helping lead on the development and delivery of education programmes for schools, uniformed groups and home education groups around the Wessex area.
+The role includes working closely with the wider Education and Engagement team, managing the Trust’s River Educators and Education Volunteers, as well as helping lead on the development and delivery of education programmes for schools, uniformed groups and home education groups around the Wessex area.

 In addition, Tracy is the Trust’s Designated Safeguarding Lead, responsible for safeguarding and providing the relevant training to volunteers and staff.